 Olson is prepared to answer any questions Highland students may have, and knows that her school will benefit from the precautions they have taken.

 Denice Oliver, principal at Washington Elementary School, is proud of how the teachers and staff in her building have handled the aftermath of the Sandy Hook shooting.
 "Initially, the first thing we did was prepare for the kids coming back to school on Monday," said Oliver.
 "We wanted to be able to answer any questions they had."

-Page 2 of 3 - The teachers and staff also wanted their students to feel safe in their school.
+The teachers and staff also wanted their students to feel safe in their school.
 "We let the students know that the drills we do and the precautions we take are done to keep them safe," Oliver said.

 After practicing the drills, Oliver said she couldn't be more proud of her school.
 "The thing that came to my mind is how proud I am our our teachers and staff preparing out students for these drills," she said.
 "When we practice a drill, the school is completely quiet.
 You could hear a pin drop."